Crown Prince Hyojang

-Crown Prince Hyojang (April 4, 1719 – December 16, 1728), personal name Yi Haeng, was the first son of King Yeongjo of Joseon and his concubine, Royal Noble Consort Jeong of the Hamyang Yi clan.
-In 1762, 34 years after his death, he became the adoptive father of his half-nephew, the future King Jeongjo.
+Crown Prince Hyojang (4 April 1719 – 16 December 1728), personal name Yi Haeng, also known by his temple name King Jinjong, was the elder son of King Yeongjo, the 21st monarch of Joseon, and the half-brother of Crown Prince Sado.
+In 1764, 36 years after his death, he became the adoptive father of his nephew, the future King Jeongjo.
+Following the establishment of the Korean Empire, he was honored as Emperor So.

 Biography

-Yi Haeng was the first son and second child of Yi Geum, Prince Yeoning (later King Yeongjo), by one of his concubines, Lady Yi of the Hamyang Yi clan, a former court lady.
-He was born during the reign of his grandfather King Sukjong, but his birth was not made public, because his biological grandmother, Royal Noble Consort Suk, had died the previous year.
+Yi Haeng was the first son and second child of Prince Yeoning (posthumously King Yeongjo), by one of his concubines, a former palace lady from the Hamyang Yi clan.
+He was born during the reign of his grandfather King Sukjong, but his birth was not made public, because his biological grandmother, Concubine Suk, had died the previous year.

-In 1720, King Sukjong was succeeded by his eldest son, Crown Prince Yi Yun (King Gyeongjong).
-As the new King was childless, his half-brother, Prince Yeoning, was appointed as Crown Prince.
+In 1720, King Sukjong was succeeded by his eldest son (posthumously King Gyeongjong).
+As the new king was childless, his younger half-brother, Prince Yeoning, was appointed as crown prince.

-Hyojang's biological mother, Lady Yi, died the following year.
+Yi Haeng's biological mother, Lady Yi, died the following year.

-In 1724, after the death of King Gyeongjong, Yeoning was crowned as King Yeongjo, the 21st Joseon monarch.
-Yi Haeng was then given the title Prince Gyeongui and in 1725, he was appointed as Crown Prince.
+In 1724, after the death of King Gyeongjong, Prince Yeoning was enthroned as the 21st Joseon monarch.
+Yi Haeng was then enfeoffed as Prince Gyeongui, and in 1725, he was appointed as crown prince.

-In 1726, Yeongjo selected Lady Jo of the Pungyang Jo clan, the only daughter of Jo Mun-myeong and a niece of Jo Hyeon-myeong, as his son's wife.
+In 1726, Yeongjo selected Lady Jo, the only daughter of Jo Mun-myeong and a niece of Jo Hyeon-myeong, as his daughter-in-law.

-In 1728, the Crown Prince died in the palace Changgyeonggung, at the age of 9, after being ill for some months.
+In 1728, Yi Haeng died in Changgyeonggung, at the age of 9, after being ill for some months.
 The cause of his illness is unknown.
-His death was devastating to King Yeongjo, who later gave Yi Haeng the posthumous name Hyojang.
+His death was devastating to King Yeongjo, who later gave him the posthumous name Hyojang.

-His wife, who was later honored as Queen Hyosun, outlived by more than two decades.
-They are buried together, in the Samneung Cluster, in Paju, Gyeonggi Province.
+His wife outlived him by more than two decades.
+They are buried together in the Samneung Cluster, in Paju, Gyeonggi Province.
 Their tombs are known as Yeongneung.

 After death

-In 1735, seven years after his death, his half-brother Yi Seon (later known as Crown Prince Sado) was born and succeeded Hyojang as Crown Prince.
-In 1762, Sado was imprisoned in a wooden rice chest at the order of his father, King Yeongjo, and died 8 days later, leaving his son, Yi San, as the only royal male heir.
-Yeongjo was concerned that Yi San, being Sado's child, would be branded as "the son of a sinner" and thus become ineligible to succeed the throne, so in February 1764, he decreed that Yi San would become the adoptive son of the long-dead Crown Prince Hyojang.
+In 1735, seven years after his death, his younger half-brother, Yi Seon (posthumously Crown Prince Sado), was born.
+In 1762, he was imprisoned in a wooden rice chest at the order of their father, King Yeongjo, and died 8 days later, leaving his legitimate son, Yi San (posthumously King Jeongjo), as the only direct heir.
+Yeongjo was concerned that Yi San, being Sado's child, would be branded as "the son of a criminal" and thus become ineligible to succeed to the throne, so in 1764, he decreed that Yi San would become the adopted son of the long-dead Crown Prince Hyojang.

-In 1776, King Yeongjo died of dementia and Yi San succeeded him as King Jeongjo.
-Surprisingly, on his coronation day, he announced to his courtiers, "I am the son of Crown Prince Sado".
-In spite of this, Jeongjo respected the wishes of his grandfather and honored his adoptive father as King, and granted him the temple name Jinjong.
-Hyojang's wife, the late Crown Princess Hyosun, was also honored as Queen.
+In 1776, King Yeongjo died and Yi San succeeded him.
+Surprisingly, on his enthronement day, he announced to his courtiers, "I am the son of Crown Prince Sado."
+In spite of this, Jeongjo respected the wishes of his grandfather and honored his adoptive father as king, granting him the temple name Jinjong.
+Hyojang's wife, the late Crown Princess Hyosun, was also honored as queen.

-In 1907, Hyojang was elevated to Emperor So by Sunjong of Korea.